box/developer.box.com/content/guides/metadata/1-templates/1-scopes.md

   regardless of the enterprise they are in.
 An example is the `global.properties` template that serves as a place to put free-form key/value `string` pairs without any additional schema associated with it.
-* **`enterprise`**: a group of templates defined by that specific enterprise.
+* **`enterprise`** or **`enterprise_*`: a group of templates defined by a user within an enterprise.
 These templates are either created by admin's in the web application, or by applications using the API.
-When requesting information about a template in this group the `scope` will often be listed as `enterprise_*` where `*` is the ID of the enterprise.
+When accessing or creating templates for within the authenticated user's enterprise a short-hand of `enterprise` can be used.
+When accessing templates that belong to another enterprise - for example when accessing metadata on files belonging to other enterprises - the scope `enterprise_*` is used where `*` is the ID of the enterprise the template belongs to.

 <Message warning>
   # Permissions